Definition of the Target Group

 Resource centres, at which children with special educational needs receive education according to special educational programmes, also provide assistance and support to inclusive education through: advisory and professional work, trainings of teachers and professional associates for work with children with special educational needs, use of sign language, preparation, adaptation, designing, use of special textbooks (in Braille, in Digital Accessible Information System – Daisy format) and other specialised teaching resources.

-Moreover, Bureau for Education Services organises and coordinates the work of mobile teams composed of psychologists, special education teachers from mainstream schools and resource centres.
+Moreover, Bureau for Educational Services organises and coordinates the work of mobile teams composed of psychologists, special education teachers from mainstream schools and resource centres.
 The teams visit schools as support for inclusive education focusing on the preparation of Individual Development and Education Programme (IDEP), methodological guidance, adaptation of instruction, advisory and instructive work with parents, individual work with children, etc.

 Kindergartens and schools prepare IDEP for each child, defining academic and developmental objectives that should be met.
 In the preparation of IDEP, the team defines the focus priority field, which is usually a functional or educational field.
 Within the educational field, teacher works on the individual programme for the subject(s), in cooperation with the professional service and parents, based on the child’s characteristics and the preserved potentials.
 The development of IDEP sets off from the assessment of the present level of the child (characteristics, knowledge, achievements, needs, etc.), from what he/she has adopted, what he/she can successfully and independently do within a particular field, regardless of the conditions and circumstances.
 The aspect of each area in which a child is successful serves as a good basis for strengthening their self-esteem and planning support for their further work.
 This is followed by preparing long-term and short-term plans and selecting techniques and methods for implementing the set educational standard.